128technology/docs/docs/cli_reference.md

 ## `show arp`

-Shows current arps from the highway manager at the specified node.
+Shows the contents of the ARP table on the specified node.

 #### Usage